Patriotic Ice Cream Cupcakes Recipe

 - 1 package red velvet cake mix (regular size)

-- 1 quart blue moon ice cream, softened
+- 1-1/2 quarts blue moon ice cream, softened if necessary

 - 3 cups heavy whipping cream